Cutting down on paper napkins does not help in food box packaging.

 Use More Paper Bags over Lunch Boxes

 Food grade paper bags to be precise.
 As low as RM0.05 per piece, you can load up potato chips, puffs, pies and churros in this brown bag.
 You don’t really need a large disposable box to get the job done.
 Do note that it would be easier to eat from a paper bag too.

 Easily torn, rough and single layer serviettes are not only annoying but they can be extra costly too.
 After all the hard work in perfecting the dishes and customer service, the last thing you want is the customer using a low-quality napkin.
 If he/she comes over to get another piece of serviette, there goes your goal of cutting the cost.

 For food delivery, only one piece of a 2-ply paper napkin is enough.
 For dine-in, if you have a hand towel dispenser near the washing area, tissue holders on the tables are unnecessary.
 If you don’t use hand towels, it would be appropriate to place a tissue holder either at the counter or the table itself.
 Check out paper napkins comparison for better understanding.

 First In, First Out

 This not only applies to fresh produces and ingredients but disposable food packaging too.
-Some natural food box packaging have a lifespan too.
+Some natural food box packaging has a lifespan too.
 Our biodegradable bowl with lid are made from cornstarch and they are 100% eco friendly.
-As such they have shelf-life of approximately 1 year.
-Place a note on the carton and use accordingly.
+As such they have a shelf-life of approximately 1 year.
+Place a note on the carton and use it accordingly.

 Cutting Resources, Not Cost